Confira os novos games para PlayStation 4 que serão liberados nesta semana

 Por Wellington Botelho

 Novos jogos serão liberados para PlayStation 4 nesta semana.
-São pelo menos dez títulos na plataforma da Sony.
+São pelo menos quatorze títulos na plataforma da Sony.
 Confira os games:

 PS4 — Digital